Holl4444/typo/README.md

 ## Continued Development
 * To get user feedback
+* Sort the dodgy logic in the nav bar.
 * To check some of the CSS as what looked great on my machine showed weak edges on another.
 * Add more accessibility.
 Including the colour scheme which, while fun for kids might not have been the greatest choice for readability or constrast.
 * Tailor the language better for kids.